alonsoir/mini-demo/README.md

-A super tiny project with spring, jpa, security, rest, h2 to run the project, just type:
+A super tiny project with spring, jpa, security, rest, h2

+To run the project, just type:

 mvn spring-boot:run